Saudi's Health Water eyes 30 pct IPO in 2013-sources

 “It’s a pretty good business which generated about $120-$130 million in net income last year.
 A float from the group is going to generate investor interest,” the source said.

 Health Water officials were not immediately available for comment.
-Olayan Group is one of the largest family-owned firms in the kingdom and owns a sizeable stake in Swiss bank Credit Suisse.
+Olayan Group is one of the largest family-owned firms in the kingdom and owns a sizeable stake in Swiss bank Credit Suisse CGSN.VX.

 It has a multi-billion dollar portfolio of investments spread across major asset classes globally.